-The Treatment by LEED of the Environmental Impact of HVAC Refrigerants U.S. Green Building Council www.usgbc.org/DisplayPage. aspx?CMSPageID=154 of halocarbons as refrigerants in building heating, ventilating and air conditioning (HVAC) equipment.
+The Treatment by LEED of the Environmental Impact of HVAC Refrigerants www.usgbc.org/DisplayPage. aspx?CMSPageID=154

-This report was prepared under the auspices of the U.S. Green Building Council's LEED Technical and Scientific Advisory Committee (TSAC), in response to a charge given TSAC by the LEED Steering Committee to review the atmospheric environmental impacts arising from the use
+This report was prepared under the auspices of the U.S. Green Building Council's LEED Technical and Scientific Advisory Committee (TSAC), in response to a charge given TSAC by the LEED Steering Committee to review the atmospheric environmental impacts arising from the use of halocarbons as refrigerants in building heating, ventilating, and air conditioning (HVAC) equipment.